-Step 2.
-IP address

-Click the button adjacent to Default Configuration, then select an operating system or Operating Environment (OE) from the list.
+- Step 2.
+Click the button next to Default Configuration, then select an operating system or Operating Environment (OE) from the list.
 The selected configuration is the default that will be used when installing clients.
-You can override this default setting on a per-client basis with Ignite-UX.

-Step 3.
-Click the button adjacent to Default Printer, then select one of the available (configured) printers.
+You can override this default setting on a per-client basis with Ignite-UX. - Step 3.
+Click the button next to Default Printer, then select one of the available (configured) printers.
 This is the printer used for printing a manifest or installation history.
-The printer IP address is checked by Ignite-UX before a job is sent.
+The printer IP address is verified by Ignite-UX before a job is sent.

-If necessary, use the System Administration Manager (SAM) Default Printer area to configure a new printer onto the system.
+If necessary, use the System Administration Manager (\mbox{SAM}) to add a new printer to the system.

 Step 4.
-Click the button adjacent to Client Timeout, then select the number of minutes or off.
+Click the button next to Client Timeout, then select the number of minutes or off.
 Status information is written into the client's install.log file during the installation, and this log is actively monitored by Ignite-UX.
-Setting this value configures Ignite-UX to provide you a warning message if the install.log has not been updated in the selected number of minutes.
-HP recommends that you use the default value.
+Setting this value configures Ignite-UX to display a warning message if the install.log file has not been updated in the selected number of minutes.
+HP recommends you use the default value.